biojava/logo/README.md

 * A submission shall not be in violation with any copyrighted or trademarked work.

-* All contributed content will be under the [CC-BY-4.0](http://creativecommons.org/licenses/by/4.0/) license.
+* The copyright for the contributed content needs to be transferred to the Open Bioinformatics Foundation (www.open-bio.org).

 ## Timeframe